AnimusPEXUS/langDeploy/go/README.md

 </tr>
 </table>

-== local documentation servers ==
+## local documentation servers ==

 NOTE: those programs modified by their creators frequently, so those often go out of order. probably you'll have to tinker those to make them work

-commands suffixed with `gomod111` - tryin to enforce GO 1.11 module system.
+commands suffixed with `gomod111` - trying to enforce GO 1.11 module system.

 commands suffixed with `soxy` - trying to force socks proxy usage (for those, who might be behind bogus firewall or who blockd by google and getting 403 http errors and friends)